FAIRMetrics/Metrics/docs/metrics/README.md

 Markdown in [LandingPages](./landingpages) folder

-Turtle in [general](./general) or other folder indicating the project who authored the metri
+Turtle in [general](./general) or other folder indicating the project who authored the metric